US-based waste and environmental services provider

 Recently, Republic Services started replacing their diesel-powered trucks with compressed natural gas trucks as a way of reducing carbon emissions.
 As at 2016, the company operated a fleet of 2,500 trucks powered by the compressed natural gas, which saves at least 21 million gallons of diesel.
 The trucks are supported by more than 38 gas fueling stations spread across their areas of operations.
 For example, a compressed natural gas fueling station opened in Long Beach, California in 2016, serves over 56 garbage trucks that replaced the company’s diesel trucks.
 Approximately 16% of the company’s fleet of vehicles are powered by compressed natural gas, with plans to phase out diesel trucks altogether in the future.

-The company also recycles solid wastes to produce solar energy.
+The company also uses solar energy to recycle solid wastes.
 In 2015, Republic Services launched a 110,000-square foot recycling plant in Las Vegas powered by solar energy.
 The rooftop solar panels generate enough power to run the recycling plant for up to three months, with the plant producing one million pounds of recycled paper every day.
 Once the plant automation is completed, it is projected to recycle three million pounds of paper every day.
 The company also initiated another solar energy project in Massachusetts in September 2017.
 The 13.5-megawatt solar energy project will comprise approximately 41,000 solar panels to power 1,900 households.
 The project is built on three former landfills, and it will reduce carbon emissions by more than 14,000 tons.

 Republic Services owns the largest landfill in the United States, which measures 2,200 acres and is located in Nevada.
 In total, the company owns 193 active landfills and is responsible for 126 closed landfills.
 The Bridgeton landfill near St. Louis, Missouri, is the site of an underground event that is of concern to area residents and the Environmental protection Agency (EPA).
 Republic Services installed equipment at the landfill in 2013 to reduce gas flare and treat contaminated liquids.
 Since then, the level of contamination of gas and liquids has fallen below EPA acceptable levels.